Oh, hi there. Did you say you need a delicious dinner that you can get on the table in about 30 minutes?

 Step 4 – Finish Noodle Mixture

-Stir the noodles, soy sauce, fish sauce, tamarind paste, lime juice, and cilantro into the chicken and onion mixture.
+Stir the noodles, soy sauce or tamari, fish sauce, tamarind paste, lime juice, and cilantro into the chicken and onion mixture.

 Stir in red pepper flakes if desired.

 Serve in bowls immediately, and garnish with chopped peanuts and cilantro as desired.

 If you’ve ever been in an Asian market, you know that rice noodles come in all shapes and sizes.
 From thick to stick thin, there are all sorts of choices to select from when making a dish like this one.

 I personally like to use the medium-sized variety you see here.
 They are the most common size and they are easy to find in any market, not just specialty Asian markets.

 However, you can easily use different varieties of rice noodles.
 Any size you select will work.